Cat5TV/reit2csv/README.md

 ## Usage

-If you prefer not to run the application yourself, you can use our hosted version, provided by [Category5 TV](https://category5.tv/):
+If you prefer not to run the application yourself, you can use our hosted version, provided by [Category5 TV](https://category5.tv/) for personal use only:

 **[https://category5.tv/tools/investments/reits.csv](https://category5.tv/tools/investments/reits.csv)**